syyao/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr "A" "Z" | tr "c" "e": replace all characters A and Z by c and e respectively tr -d "cC" : creates a scripts that remove all letters c and C
 rev: reverse the input
+cut -d ':' -f 1,6 /etc/passwd | sort : displays all users and their homedirectories, sorted by users